 Our school mascot is a marsh hawk whose nickname is Hawk Eye Sharp.
-Keep an eye out for students who receive "Hawk Awards" for their contributions to the positive learning our school!
+Keep an eye out for students who receive an award for their contributions to the positive learning at our school!

-School and Supplies Fees--\$50 in Total
+School and Supplies Fees--\$60 in Total

 We will be collecting student fees during the month of September.
 One fee will eliminate the need to send in money several times throughout the school year.
 Fees help cover the cost of a variety of school wide performances and extracurricular events.
-The school fee is \$10.00 for each student.
+The school fee is \$20.00 for each student.
 A school supplies fee is also charged for all consumable supplies including notebooks, pencils, paper, etc. The supplies fee is \$40.00 for each student.
 There are also a few additional supplies listed on our website which we ask families to supply.
 School fees are due by the end of September.
-Please contact Sarah Blanchard at sarah.blanchard@nbed.nb.ca or at 832-6021 if you need to pay in installments.
+Please contact Megan Donovan at megan.donovan@nbed.nb.ca or the office at 832-6021 if you need to pay in installments.